-The Local Story Space Project is an online space for stories about creative women and their creative spaces.
+The Local Story Space Project (on hiatus) is an online space for stories about creative women and their creative spaces.
 Based on Virginia Woolf’s idea that “a woman must have money and a room of her own if she is to write,” each interview is an opportunity to explore what space means, what feeds creativity and the ways that creative women make time and space for their creativity when there are often competing demands.

 I write about art, design and culture by bringing words, pictures and sound together.

 I visit creative women in their creative spaces and have a chat about their projects and lives.
 I created this project out of a desire to understand my own creativity by asking other women how they nurture their own.

 This project is about visibility for women’s stories and work.
 The podcast means that creatives can tell their stories in their own voices.
 This project is also about creating a legacy for women and girls so that, “if you can see it, you can be it.”
 This project is about cheering each other on.
 It is a supportive and creative space.

 As an intersectional feminist, I’m interested in gender equality and equal representation for all female identifying, trans and non-binary individuals in all aspects of life, including the art world.

 About Jenni Mazaraki